chemodun/X4-LuaLSAddon/README.md

 The [addon manager](https://luals.github.io/wiki/addons/#addon-manager) for VS Code allows users to easily install and manage their addons.
 The addons are pulled from [LLS-Addons](https://github.com/LuaLS/LLS-Addons).

-For other cases please refer to the documentation for the Lua Language Server.
+For other cases please refer to the [Addon documentation](https://github.com/LuaLS/lua-language-server/wiki/Addons).

 ## Progress